requarks/wiki-docs/install/sideload.md

 ## 3 - Sideload

 Run Wiki.js (or restart the process if already running) to automatically sideload the files localed in the `data/sideload` folder.

+> Because of a bug in versions prior to 2.5, the locale files are loaded in incorrect order, causing the clients to be unable to fetch the translations.
+>
+> As a workaround, once Wiki.js is fully started, restart the server again.
+The locale data (which is now in the database) will be loaded correctly.
+{.is-danger}

 # Themes